jtompuri/lin-kernighan-heuristic-algorithm/README.md

 # Lin-Kernighan Heuristic for the Traveling Salesperson Problem (TSP)

-The script `lin_kernighan_tsp_solver/lin_kernighan_tsp_solver.py` implements the Lin-Kernighan (LK) heuristic, a powerful local search algorithm for finding high-quality approximate solutions to the TSP.
+The Python module `lin_kernighan_tsp_solver` implements the Lin-Kernighan (LK) heuristic, a powerful local search algorithm for finding high-quality approximate solutions to the TSP.
 The implementation is based on the descriptions and algorithms presented in _The Traveling Salesman Problem: A Computational Study_ by Applegate, Bixby, Chvátal & Cook [^1] and "An Effective Heuristic Algorithm for the Traveling-Salesman Problem" by Lin & Kernighan [^2].

-The script processes TSP instances from the TSPLIB format.
+The module processes TSP instances from the TSPLIB format.
+The module supports only fully connected networks with Euclidian 2D geometry.
 It computes heuristic solutions using a chained version of the LK algorithm.
-If a corresponding optimal tour file (e.g., problem_name.opt.tour) is found, the script compares the heuristic solution against the known optimal solution and calculates the percentage gap.
+If a corresponding optimal tour file `.opt.tour` is found, the module compares the heuristic solution against the known optimal solution and calculates the percentage gap.
 If no optimal tour file is available, the instance is still processed, but no gap calculation is performed for it.
-The script displays a summary table and plots of the tours.
+The module displays a summary table and plots of the tours.

 ## Usage